Aegiran Army¶

 Equipment¶

-Aegiran Army equipment is broadly conventional WDP-pattern peer-tier:
+Aegiran Army equipment is broadly conventional WDP-pattern peer-tier, in the active modernization tranche described in armed-forces.md:

 Bases¶